marbl/parsnp/README.md

 # Installation
 ## From conda
 Parsnp is available on the [Bioconda](https://bioconda.github.io/user/install.html#set-up-channels) channel.
-This is the recommended method of installation and can be installed via
+This is the recommended method of installation.
+Once you have [added the Bioconda channel](https://bioconda.github.io/user/install.html#set-up-channels) to your conda environment, `parsnp` can be installed via
 ```
 conda install parsnp
 ```